-After years of acquiring and investing in single family rental homes, I recently purchased my first apartment building.
-Here is the breakdown of my first apartment building purchase to provide some valuable insight if you decide to make the leap into multifamily investing.
+After years of acquiring and investing in single family rental homes, I finally purchased my first apartment building.
+Here is the breakdown of the purchase to provide some valuable insight if you decide to make the leap into multifamily investing.

 My partner and I wanted to expand and grow our portfolio.
 We decided to branch out into multifamily.
 Our criteria was 40-unit buildings and above because, in our eyes, it takes the same amount of work to acquire one large apartment building as multiple duplexes or triplexes, etc. Plus, with the right infrastructure, it’s easier to manage one building, in a single location, versus units spread out in different areas.

 There’s this pocket near the south side of downtown that has been pretty run down for quite a while.
 Everything around the location is prime.
 I’ve driven it over the past couple of years and kept my eyes on the two apartment buildings right across the street from each other.

 At the time, one of the buildings had been vacant for quite a while.
 The other was a pretty run down “mom and pop”-owned building.
 Prior to this deal, we established local relationships with brokers and contacted sellers directly to find off-market deals.
 I happened to notice more recent renovations on the vacant building.
 Then I drove by the other one and noticed it was in distressed condition, as mentioned.